vxvinod/vxvinod.github.io/_posts/2014-03-05-Dialog-box-displays-the-content-by-ajax-by-jquery-UI-its-dead-hot.md

 ---
 layout: post
-title:  "Dialog box displays the content by ajax by jquery UI,its dead hot"
+title:  "Dialog box displays the content by ajax by jquery UI its dead hot"
 date:   2014-02-05
 desc: "Jquery UI its mind blowing and stunning less code do more ,omg but i didnt expect it will do this much come lets explore the beauty of jquery wit h ajax :)"
 ---